NeurosynLabs/Neurosyn.Guru/README.md

 1. 🔗 Install Poe

-To access Neurosyn Guru, install Poe by following this link:
+To access Neurosyn Guru, install Poe by following this link: https://poe.com/download
-➡️ Download Poe

 2. Once installed, search for 'Neurosyn.Guru' within the Poe interface to start your experience.
 Or: https://poe.com/Neurosyn.Guru